 Women’s Imaging Fellowship

 This one-year Women’s Imaging fellowship is offered to one individual annually.
-Training is based at Parkland Health & Hospital System and University of Texas Southwestern Facilities in Dallas, Texas.
+Training is based at Parkland Health & Hospital System and UT Southwestern facilities in Dallas, Texas.

 Diane Twickler, M.D.